Mansfield State Historic Site: Background

-Park history
+Description and administrative history

 In 1924, 4 acres of the battlefield were donated to the United Daughters of the Confederacy (UDC) for a memorial park.
 The next year, a monument to the Prince de Polignac, a Confederate officer, was erected at the site.
 This was the first monument at the site.
 That same year, state congressman W. H. Farmer introduced legislation to provide $5,000 of state funds for the site.
 Governor of Louisiana Henry L. Fuqua signed Farmer's bill into law in July.
 In 1928, work on a $1,000 archway at the park was begun.
 By 1929, the site had become a place for local youth to go and engage in petting.

 The Works Progress Administration performed work at the site in 1936 and 1937.
 In 1939, ceremonies, including a luncheon and a tree-planting, were held at the park for the 75th anniversary of the battle.
 1954 saw maintenance of the site transfers from the UDC to the Louisiana state government.
 By that time, the UDC had expanded the park to 44 acres, and three additional monuments (to Taylor and two Confederate officers killed in the battle) had been placed.
 Funding issues had resulted in the UDC being unable to provide their desired level of maintenance, and attempts to make the site a national park had failed.
 The state allocated additional funds for a museum, and surveying for the museum site began the next year.
 The museum was dedicated in 1957.
 In 1964, festivities, to involve people from both Louisiana and Texas, were planned for the 100th anniversary of the battle.
 That same year, another marker, this one honoring Texas troops who fought in the battle, was erected at the site.

 In 1972, a scale model of a monument at Gettysburg National Military Park commemorating Louisiana Confederate soldiers was erected at the Mansfield park.
 On April 13, 1973, the site was listed on the National Register of Historic Places as the Mansfield Battle Park.
 By 1982, there were seven Confederate monuments at the park.
 For a period during 1986 and 1987, the site was closed due to state budgetary issues.

 In 2001, the Civil War Preservation Trust listed Mansfield, where the state acreage had grown to 177 acres as one of the 10 most endangered Civil War battlefield sites.
-By 2006 the battlefield had been dropped from the endangered list.
+By 2006, the battlefield had been dropped from the endangered list.
 The park's first new monument in decades was added in 2010.
 It honored Louisiana Confederate troops and was paid for by the Sons of Confederate Veterans and the UDC.
 Renovations at the park occurred in 2012.
 As of 2023, the site contains 0.75 miles of trails, in addition to the museum.
-Battle reenactments, musket demonstrations, and other activities are sometimes held at the park.
+Living history events, such as musket demonstrations and soldier's gear talks, as well as other activities are sometimes held at the park.